slaclab/sdf-docs/batch-compute.md

 hardware specifications and the same access to the storage.
 A [facility](contact-us.md#facpoc) is an entity (organization, project, group, program, etc) which owns resources within S3DF.
-A repo is a set of resources associated with a group of people within a facility (e.g., an LCLS experiment, a cryo-EM experiment, an effort within the accelerator directorate, etc).
-Not all repos will have access to all clusters.
-Some repos will have dedicated resources within a cluster, while some will use shared resources.
+A repo is a set of resources associated with a group of people within a facility - e.g., an LCLS experiment, a cryo-EM experiment, an effort within the accelerator directorate, etc.

 Typically, a facility will acquire hardware in order to own resources within S3DF, but resources can also be assigned by SLAC.
 [Talk with